keerah/Deadline-scripts/CustomNotify/README.md

  - Job failed

  For each of those events you can specify a custom message, either plain text or html.
+ Email service support is quite narrow by now.
+Tested with Google mail and supports STARTTLS.
+ I personally use it with the same email address for sender and reciever, quite simple.

 ## Installation